10 Tips for Moving from DealCloud to Salesforce Financial Services Cloud

 Why Wealth Firms Are Re-Evaluating Junxure in 2026

 Junxure has been a steady fixture in wealth-management practices for more than two decades.
 Generations of advisors have built their books around it.
-But for a growing number of firms, “still works” is no longer compelling enough.
+But for a growing number of firms weighing a Junxure alternative, “still works” is no longer compelling enough.
 The roadmap has slowed under successive ownership changes.
 Advisors are juggling more systems than ever — Orion, Black Diamond, eMoney, Schwab, Fidelity, DocuSign, Microsoft 365, and asking the legacy CRM to be the unifying surface is a stretch it was never designed for.

 Compliance demands keep rising.
 Younger advisors expect the kind of unified, mobile, AIassisted workflow they get in every other part of their lives.
 And agentic AI has shifted from “interesting tech” to a meaningful operating-cost lever.

 The destination most of these firms are choosing is Salesforce Financial Services Cloud (FSC) — increasingly with Agentforce layered on top.
-Navirum has been delivering these migrations to wealth advisors for over seven years and was recognized as a Salesforce Ridge Partner in February 2026.
+Navirum has been delivering Junxure to Salesforce migration projects to wealth advisors for over seven years and was recognized as a Salesforce Ridge Partner in February 2026.
 Across our migration portfolio, the projects that succeed look notably different from the ones that struggle — and the differences are rarely in the headline architecture.
 They’re in the operational decisions that generic migration guides skip over.

 Here are five lessons that have made the biggest difference in the field.